LUK4S-B/IsUMap/README.md

 # Usage

 Right now, we do not yet provide IsUMap as a package.
-But since it is rather lightweight, you can use it simply by cloning the repo, and installing the dependencies in `environment.yml`.
+But since it is rather lightweight (except, perhaps, for the pytorch dependency), you can use it simply by cloning the repo, and installing the dependencies in `environment.yml`.

 For example, assuming you want to install with `conda` to a new environment, you can run:
 ```